-The Company's standard credit terms vary from 30 to 90 days, depending on the class of trade and customary terms within a territory, so accounts receivable is affected by the mix of purchasers within the quarter.
+The Company's standard credit terms vary from 30 to 120 days, depending on the class of trade and customary terms within a territory, so accounts receivable is affected by the mix of purchasers within the quarter.
 As is typical in the Company's business, extended credit terms may occasionally be offered as a sales promotion.
-For the past twelve months, the Company's average days' sales outstanding has averaged approximately 62 days.
-Over the past five years, the Company's bad debt expense has been less than0.04 percent of product sales.
-The balance in the allowance for doubtful accounts was \$48,068 at December 31, 2014 and September 30, 2014.
+The Company has agreed to credit terms of up to 150 days with our distributor in the Republic of South Africa.
+For the most recent order of 15 million units under the Brazil tender, the Company has agreed to up to 360 day credit terms with our distributor in Brazil, subject to earlier payment upon receipt of payment by the distributor from the Brazilian government.
+For the past twelve months, the Company's average days' sales outstanding has averaged approximately 156 days.
+Over the past five years, the Company's bad debt expense has been less than 0.03 percent of product sales.
+The balance in the allowance for doubtful accounts was \$48,068 at December 31, 2015 and September 30, 2015.